micro-os-plus/web-jekyll/pages/user-manual/event-flags.md

 An event flag can be considered as a simplified binary semaphore, that can be posted from a thread or an ISR.

 The additional value of event flags consist in their number: event flags come in groups, and threads can be synchronised on any number of flags in a group (defined by a mask).
-A thread may expect either all flags in a set to have occurred (conjunctive syncronisation, logical AND), or any flag in a set (disjunctive synchronisation, logical OR).
+A thread may expect either all flags in a set to have occurred (conjunctive synchronisation, logical AND), or any flag in a set (disjunctive synchronisation, logical OR).

 <div style="text-align:center">
 <img alt="Event Flags" src="{{ site.baseurl }}/assets/images/2016/event-flags.png" />